Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Yes you can, you just need to go to the fitness tracking area of your profile in order to update your challenge distance.

-During this time, you cannot physically participate as a team, however, you can be part of a team virtually to compete against each other and to encourage each other through this challenge.
-A team can be anyone you like: friends, family, work colleagues or your running club.
+Yes, you can!
+Why not gather your friends, family, work colleagues or your running club together and help to encourage each other through the challenge.
 When you register, you can create a team or join one if it’s already been set up.
 If you’re in charge of setting up the team, follow these simple steps:

 1. Create a name for your team while you’re registering.

 2. Once you’ve finished your registration and have set up your own team page, use the “Invite Members” button on your team page to send email invitations.

 3. If someone else has set up the team, just search for the team name when you’re registering and you’ll be automatically connected once you complete your registration.

 Company: If the organisation you work for has chosen Alzheimer’s Research UK as your charity of the year, select your organisation name from the drop-down at signup so your challenge will count towards your company total.

 Team: Teams are a great way to measure your kms and encourage a little friendly fundraising competition with people you know.
 Once you’ve signed up, visit your JustGiving page and click "Create a new team" or "Join an existing team" on the right.

 Join our Running Down Dementia Facebook group to meet other people who are passionate about dementia research